moatazhamza194/moatazhamza194.github.io/_tabs/about.md

 Hi, I'm Moataz.
 Welcome to my blog!

 I started this site to document my research journey.
-Currently I am focused on computer vision and deep learning, specifically the subject of self-supervised learning, though I write about whatever papers or projects I'm working on at the moment.
+Currently I am interested in computer vision and deep learning, specifically the subject of self-supervised learning, though I write about whatever papers or projects I'm working on at the moment.

 Here’s what to expect:
 - Summaries and breakdowns of papers I'm reading